jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-2/assignment-2.rst

 What to Submit to Moodle
 ========================

-* Submit any necessary PDF files to Moodle

-    * Submissions for the non-digital portion of assignments that are not PDFs will not be marked
-    * PDFs must be generated from typed documents

-        * No PDFs of written work

-    * If necessary, save or print word processor files as PDFs

 * Submit your completed Digital (*.dig*) files to Moodle
 * Do **not** compress the files before uploading to Moodle